andrewhalle/M31-dynamics/README.md

 # About the code
 To accomplish these *N*-body simulations, we use the Python package [`REBOUND`](https://github.com/hannorein/rebound) to simulate 100 particles orbiting a supermassive black hole.
 The central black hole is 100 times more massive than the disk of stars surrounding it.
 This code also relies upon the [`matplotlib`](https://github.com/matplotlib/matplotlib) and [`numpy`](https://github.com/numpy/numpy) packages for data analysis.

+# Running
+The simplest way to run this code is to make use of the scripts `make_directory_structure.sh` and `scripts/figures/gen_all_figures.py`. `make_directory_structure.sh` creates the images directories that the data analysis scripts depend on. `gen_all_figures.py` runs all figure-producing code.
+This script should take some time to run and should populate the image directory with the figures. `make_directory_structure.sh` should be run first.